Y linkage: Rats

 Hypertension, or high blood pressure, appears to be Y-linked in the hypertensive rat.
 One loci was autosomal.
 However, the second component appeared to be Y-linked.
 This held through the third generation of rats.
 Male offspring with a hypertensive father had significantly higher blood pressure than male offspring with a hypertensive mother indicating that a component of the trait was Y-linked.
 The results were not the same in females as in males, further hinting at a Y-component.

-Hairy ears

-Hairy ears were thought to be a Y-linked trait, but this was disproven.

-Genes known to be contained on the human Y chromosome
+Genes on the human Y chromosome

 In general, traits that exist on the Y chromosome are Y-linked because they only occur on that chromosome and do not change in recombination.

 As of 2000, a number of genes were known to be Y-linked, including: